 On that occasion, the EU mobilised €150,000 in emergency aid to address the most pressing needs of those affected.
 The aid focuses on providing emergency shelter materials, essential household items, as well as access to clean water and sanitation facilities.

 The EU has been present in Nepal since 2001, providing humanitarian assistance to people affected by conflict and major natural hazards, including the devastating 7.8-magnitude earthquake in 2015 which claimed close to 9,000 lives and destroyed more than half a million homes.

-During Nepal’s internal conflict, and up until 2011, EU humanitarian actions totalling €35 million supported thousands of conflict-affected people, especially in rural areas, by providing health care as well as water and sanitation facilities.
-The European Union also assisted the refugees from Bhutan for more than ten years until 2016.
-To date, the total aid funding to Nepal has exceeded €101 million since 1994, including over €24 million allocated to disaster preparedness and risk reduction activities in Nepal.
+During Nepal’s internal conflict, and up until 2011, EU humanitarian actions have supported thousands of conflict-affected people, especially in rural areas, by providing healthcare as well as water and sanitation facilities.
+The EU also assisted refugees from Bhutan for more than 10 years until 2015.